Who says you have to work until you’re 65?

 What Is FIRE?

 The acronym “FIRE” stands for “financial independence and retiring early.”
-Financial independence is not the same thing as being rich.
-It specifically refers to the ability to cover your monthly expenses with passive investment income alone, independent of your job – in other words, not needing a job to pay your bills.
+Financial independence, sometimes referred to as financial freedom, is not the same thing as being rich.
+It specifically refers to the ability to cover your monthly living expenses with passive investment income alone, independent of your job – in other words, not needing a job to pay your bills.

 You can be financially independent with a middle-class income and lifestyle or even a modest, frugal lifestyle.
 If your investments earn you $20,000 per year, and you live on no more than $20,000 per year, you would be financially independent, even if no one would accuse you of being rich.